FischBlubber/FischBlubber/README.md

 - 👋 Hi, I’m @FischBlubber
 - 👀 I’m interested in programming and animating
-- 🌱 I’m currently learning html and javaScript
+- 🌱 I’m currently learning creating a game called "Monster Room"
-- 💞️ I’m looking to collaborate on a Game I made without a Name
+- 💞️ I’m looking to collect ideas on what to add
-- 📫 How to reach me?
-Idk.
-Why should you?
+- 📫 If you want to reach me, go to my youtube channel: https://www.youtube.com/@MonsterRoomOfficial/videos

 <!---
 FischBlubber/FischBlubber is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.